Javascript On-Line Learning Interactive Environment for Simulation

 In

-preparation for some 'in-school' demonstrations, a set of pages
+preparation for some tutorials, a set of pages were prepared

 Five progressive versions exist at present:

-button before running each of them - it sets up variables
+'reset' button before running each of them - it sets up

-according to the instructions you place in the 'other' text box.
+variables according to the instructions you place in the

 A Billiards Game has